EyeCon-AAAD/EyeMusic/README.md

 # EyeMusic

-a music player connected to spotify that can be controlled by eyes though normal fron facing phone camera.
+An Android music player connected to spotify that can be controlled by eyes though normal front facing phone camera.